icerpc/icerpc-csharp/examples/README.md

 ## [Secure](./Secure/)

-The secure example application shows how to create a client and server application that communicates  using TLS secure connections.
+The Secure example application shows how to create a client and server application that communicates using TLS secure connections.

 ## [Stream](./Stream/)